mathiramilo/chbp-backend/README.md

 Footwear e-commerce API Rest developed with Node JS and Express for the final project of the Coderhouse backend development course.

-You can see the front end [here](https://github.com/mathiramilo/CHBP-Frontend).
+You can see the frontend [here](https://github.com/mathiramilo/CHBP-Frontend).

 ## Architecture